 The Student Senate Leadership Team (SSLT) is a representative group of GRTS students selected annually by the Dean of Students to serve the needs of the entire student body.
 SSLT members serve the student community by coordinating resources, services and events.
-The team consists of five positions: International Student Coordinator; Communication Coordinator Tutor Coordinator; Community Life Coordinator; and Chapel Coordinator.
 The central aims of the Student Senate Leadership Team are:

-- 1. To assist students with academic and non-academic concerns as they enter and progress through study at GRTS. - 2.
-To promote student involvement and perspective in the community of learners and scholars at GRTS. - 3.
-To foster a sense of community appropriate to a graduate theological education context. - 4.
-To coordinate fellowship and spiritual growth opportunities among and between students and faculty at GRTS.
+- To assist students with academic and non-academic concerns as they enter and progress through study at GRTS. - To promote student involvement and perspective in the community of learners and scholars at GRTS. - To foster a sense of community appropriate to a graduate theological education context. - To coordinate fellowship and spiritual growth opportunities among and between students and faculty at GRTS.